Vi-Victor/simvol/README.md

 ### Installation
 Currently not made for modular implementation.
-Can easily be used as standalone product if all dependencies are installed, though.
+Can be used as standalone product, just make sure to install all dependancies.

 ### Dependancies
 _simvol_ runs on NodeJS, and has the following dependencies: